 From south Westchester County, the Bronx River twists its way for 23 miles through the Bronx, eventually making its way into the East River.
 Originally, a source of fishing and fresh water to the Mohegan Native Americans, the river quickly attracted European beaver traders in the 17th century.
 By the end of the 19th century, the river's banks were overrun with industrial plants.
 Unfortunately, with the industry, came heavy amounts of pollution, sewage and debris filling the water, making the Bronx River one of the most heavily polluted rivers in America.

-Please join Bronx River Alliance and United by Blue for a cleanup of the Bronx River, and help to continue the revitalization efforts of the river and green space around it.
+Please join Bronx River Alliance and United by Blue for a cleanup of the Bronx River at Soundview Park, and help to continue the revitalization efforts of the river and green space around it.

 United By Blue will provide all of the cleanup supplies, and all volunteers will have the chance to win prizes during two cleanup games!.
 Groups of all sizes are welcome.